FluX7777/Arma-Reforger-Q-Bot/README.md

 ## What it does

 1. Pulls a live server list directly from the [BattleMetrics](https://www.battlemetrics.com) public API.
-2. Displays servers with player count and ping, sorted by relevance to your search
+2. Displays servers with player count and ping, sorted by relevance to your search in it's GUI.
-3. Launches Arma Reforger via Steam automatically if it isn't already running
+3. Launches Arma Reforger via Steam automatically if it isn't already running.
-4. Passes splash screen, navigates to the server browser, searches for your chosen server, and attempts to join
+4. Passes splash screen, navigates to the server browser, searches for your chosen server, and attempts to join.
-5. If the server is full, it cancels and retries instantly — no manual clicking
+5. Detects mod downloads and waits patiently without interfering.
-6. Detects mod downloads and waits patiently without interfering
+6. If the server is full, it cancels and retries instantly — no manual clicking.
-7. Shows a success message the moment you're in queue, then stops
+7. Shows a success message the moment you're in queue, then stops.

 ---